Why stay at boring, run-of-the-mill hotels when there is a world of creative, quirky accommodations out there?

-Carved out on the hillside in Trout Creek, Montana, the Hobbit House is a charming and faithful recreation of Shire.
+Carved out on the hillside in Trout Creek, Montana, USA, the Hobbit House is a charming and faithful recreation of Shire.

 Hanging over the edge of a cliff at 9,301 feet (2,835 meters), Bivacco Gervasutti is not a place for the faint-hearted.